What’s this all about?

-Over the past decade of working as a birth and postpartum doula, I have served over 200 families, many on a volunteer and sliding-scale basis, attending births at over 15 hospitals and at home.
+Over the past decade of working as a birth and postpartum doula and educator, I have served hundreds of families, many on a volunteer and sliding-scale basis, spread out over 5 states and two countries while attending births at over 15 hospitals and at home.

 In this time, I've seen a huge gap in education, resources, and evidence-based care amongst my clients and my peers.
 I'm often the one my friends call when they're trying to decide what sort of care they need for various reproductive health issues, to the point of sometimes being on the phone doula-ing friends of friends through rupturing ovarian cysts, miscarriages, and IUD placements.
 I've become increasingly frustrated with the treatment of obstetrical and gynecological concerns amongst all sorts of folks due to rushed care, fear-based tactics, snake oil "wellness" marketing, and limited insurance coverage.
 I see my role as a doula being able to help address these issues and bridge this gap for anyone with concerns around their reproductive and overall well being.